 The global financial crisis in 2008 had dramatic effects on the production in industry and construction (for a detailed analysis of the 2008 crisis on STS indicators see here; its effects on retail trade were comparatively modest, however (see Figure 3).

-Between January 2008 and December 2008, the total retail volume index for the EU-27 dropped by 1.8 index points, compared with a drop of 22.4 points in March and April 2020.
-The strongest decline in 2008 was measured for electrical goods, books, and furniture (-4.7 points), the index for automotive fuel dropped by 2.2 points and the index for textiles by 2.8 points.
-The mail orders and internet volume dropped by only half an index point.
+Between January 2008 and January 2009, the total retail volume index for the EU-27 dropped by 2.2 index points, compared with a drop of around 22 points in March and April 2020.
+The strongest decline in 2008 was measured for automotive fuel (-4.4 points), the index for non-food products (except fuel) dropped by 2.8 points and the index for food, drinks, and tobacco by 1.7 points.

 Declines in 2020 were much steeper.
-In April 2020 compared with two months earlier, the index for the sales volume of textiles dropped by 80.2 points, the index for automotive fuel by 46.2 points and the indices for computer equipment, books and for electrical appliances and furniture by 46.1 and 39.9 points respectively.
-At the same time, the mail orders and internet volume increased by 28.5 index points.
+In April 2020 compared with two months earlier, the index for automotive fuel decreased by around 46 points, the index for other non-food products by more than 35 points.
+At the same time, the mail orders and internet volume increased by more than 31 index points.

 Development by country

 Since the Covid-19 containment measures differed between countries as to timing and strictness, it was to be expected that the effects on retail trade would also vary.
-Table 2 shows the monthly rates of change between March and July, as well as the rates between February and April (the months of the crisis) and April and July (the months of recovery).
-The table also includes the ratio between the July index levels and the February levels (“recovery”).
+Table 2 shows the monthly rates of change between March 2020 and January 2021, as well as the rates between February and April (the months of the crisis) and April and January (generally the months of recovery).
+The table also includes the ratio between the January 2021 index levels and the February levels (“recovery”).

 Source data for tables and graphs